mcalthrop/testing-with-java/step-2-tdd-fibonacci-junit/README.md

 ### Write the test

-Open `FibonacciTest.java` in your editor or IDE.
+Open `test/FibonacciTest.java` in your editor or IDE.
 We will write tests in the same way that we wrote tests in the previous lesson:

 ```java
 import static org.junit.Assert.assertEquals;